zenati/monica/README.md

     Show help.

   push -m=M -b=B
-    Pushing current branch to Github
+    pushing current branch to Github

   c --pv=PV -a=A
-    Compiling latest version for all plateforms
+    compiling latest version for all plateforms
 ```

 ## License